 Mechanical alignment may be a consideration when engaging in activities such as long-distance running or weight lifting, as these activities involve higher loads and repetitive impacts.
-It is important when engaging in endurance sports or heavy lifting to ensure a gradual build up in training, in order to give body structures the opportunity to adapt, and decrease risk of injury.
-This could be even more important in situations where alignment impairs the ability of the joint to efficiently disperse impact, increasing stress in isolated regions of the knee joint.
+It’s important when engaging in endurance sports or heavy lifting to ensure a gradual build up in training, in order to give body structures the opportunity to adapt, and decrease risk of injury.

-Individuals who engage in low to moderate amounts of running are not at higher risk of developing knee osteoarthritis, and there is no conclusive link between higher volumes of running and the development of knee osteoarthritis.
-This means that individuals with varus knees should be able to engage in a moderate running program without any concern of significantly increasing their eventual arthritis risk.
+Those who engage in low to moderate amounts of running are not at higher risk of developing knee osteoarthritis, and there’s no conclusive link between higher volumes of running and the development of knee osteoarthritis.
+This means that they should be able to engage in a moderate running program without any concern of significantly increasing their eventual arthritis risk.

-Corrective exercise may have some potential in patients with varus knee arthritis to effect small changes in weight bearing alignment, although this does not correlate to a change in alignment during gait.
-Individualized exercise programs aimed at affecting control of the leg muscles can be safe even in populations with severe knee osteoarthritis, and may offer additional benefits of pain control and improved overall conditioning.
+Corrective exercise may have some potential in patients with varus knee arthritis to effect small changes in weight bearing alignment, but this does not correlate to a change in alignment during gait.
+Personalized exercise programs aimed at affecting control of the leg muscles can be safe even in populations with severe knee osteoarthritis and may offer additional benefits of pain control and improved overall conditioning.

 Physical therapy approaches used to address knee varus may include use of orthotics, braces, corrective exercise programs, and manual therapy approaches.
-The goals of treatment will depend on the reason for the varus presentation as well as the personal goals and needs of the patient.
+The goals of treatment will depend on the varus condition as well as patients’ goals.

-In pediatric cases of idiopathic knee varus, exercises may be used in conjunction with manual therapy approaches to positively influence gait patterns and muscle development.
+In pediatric cases of knee varus, exercises may be used with manual therapy approaches to positively influence gait patterns and muscle development.

-In patients with knee varus and osteoarthritis, the general goal of physical therapy will be to support active living and to assist patients in maintaining mobility and managing pain.
-In addition to guiding patients in exercise programs which support their goals, manual therapy approaches like massage therapy may be used to assist with mobility and pain control.
+In patients with knee varus and osteoarthritis, physical therapy can support active living and assist patients in maintaining mobility and managing pain.
+In addition to guiding patients in exercise programs, massage therapy may be used to assist with mobility and pain control.

-Manual therapy may also produce a short term decrease in overall sensitivity and central nervous system pain responses.
+Manual therapy may also lower sensitivity and central nervous system pain responses in the short term.
 Pain is a complex phenomenon, involving both sensory input from the body and central nervous system perceptions and responses related to that input.
-Pain management has the added value of supporting rehabilitative exercise.

 In cases of severe or progressive varus knee misalignment in children, surgery can be a safe and effective approach to treatment.
 The goal of surgery is to control the final position of the joint by influencing growth prior to skeletal maturity.

-Various approaches to hemi-epiphysiodesis are used to inhibit and guide growth, including stapling, or surgical application of a metal device attached across the growth plate.
-Patients may achieve total correction with relatively low complication rates using modern surgical techniques.
+Various approaches to hemi-epiphysiodesis are used to inhibit and guide growth, including stapling, or surgical placement of a metal device attached across the growth plate.
+Patients may get total correction with relatively low complication rates using modern surgical techniques.
 When the desired alignment is achieved, the hardware is removed.